ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 # CalendarWare recurrence expander backend solution

-## Product description

-You're the co-founder and backend developer at CalendarWare, Inc, a Roskilde-based startup specializing in next generation calendar solutions.
+You're the co-founder and backend developer at CalendarWare, Inc., a Roskilde-based startup specializing in next generation calendar solutions.
 Among the company's innovative products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features.
 The recurrence expander underlying the plugins is also to be integrated into custom project planning software and payment systems to generate project and payment schedules, respectively.
-In any event, advanced date arithmentic is called for, including the ability to handle recurrence exceptions for such dates as holidays and vacations.
+In any event, advanced date arithmetic is called for, including the ability to handle recurrence exceptions for such dates as holidays and vacations.